 - Optimize and accelerate the design and construction schedule.

-- Provide cost effective document controls, including contract negotiation and issuance on standard AIA forms, insurance review, and substantiation of invoices of all project participants to ensure correctness.
+- Provide cost effective document controls, including balancing contract advantages and disadvantages, negotiation and issuance on standard AIA forms, insurance review and substantiation of invoices of all project participants to ensure correctness.

-- Provide management expertise, applying resources wherever needed.
+- Provide project management and technical expertise, depth of experience and ability to apply resources wherever needed.